 - Non-White public high school graduates are currently about 12% of all of North Dakota public high school graduates and are projected to become 32% of the total by 2032.
 The very strong increases predicted for high school graduates is indicated by recent strong growth among younger students, and could change depending on what unfolds with North Dakota's energy industry.

 WICHE staffers have worked with North Dakota in a variety of areas.
-Former WICHE President David Longanecker testified before the Legislature on performance-funding activities around the country and opportunities in this area for the state.
+In August 2017, WICHE President Joe Garcia testified before the Legislature on postsecondary and workforce trends in North Dakota and how North Dakota compares to the WICHE region.

-Additionally, Mayville State University, Minot State University, the University of North Dakota, and Valley City State University are part of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+Minot State University, the University of North Dakota, and Valley City State University are part of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 Williston State College is a member.

-WICHE has worked with the Area Health Education Centers in North Dakota around improving community providers’ capacities to meet the needs of Veterans, Guard, and Reserve military and their families.
-In April, WICHE participated in training co-sponsored by the South Dakota and Nebraska AHECs to build community partnerships to serve our Veterans.
+WICHE has worked with the Area Health Education Centers in North Dakota around improving community providers’ capacities to meet the needs of veterans, guard, and reserve military and their families.
+WICHE participated in training co-sponsored by the South Dakota and Nebraska AHECs to build community partnerships to serve veterans.